-The underwriters expect to deliver the common shares against payment in New York, New York on or about , 2017
+The underwriters expect to deliver the common shares against payment in New York, New York on or about May 3, 2017.

 Certain of our existing shareholders, including Eli Lilly and Company and Celgene Alpine Investment Co.
-LLC, two of our existing greater than 5% shareholders and strategic collaborators, have indicated an interest in purchasing an aggregate of up to \$42.0 million of common shares in this offering.
-In each case, any common shares purchased by these shareholders would be purchased at the initial public offering price and on the same terms as the other purchasers in this offering.
-However, because indications of interest are not binding agreements or commitments to purchase, each of these shareholders may purchase fewer common shares than it indicated an interest in purchasing or may not purchase any common shares in this offering at all.
-In addition, the underwriters may elect to sell fewer shares or not to sell any shares in their offering to such entities.
+LLC, two of our existing greater than 5% shareholders and strategic collaborators, have agreed to purchase an aggregate of \$39.2 million of common shares in this offering.
+In each case, any common shares purchased by these shareholders will be purchased at the initial public offering price and on the same terms as the other purchasers in this offering.